mbrukman/PM-server/README.md

 Execute repetitive workflows and tasks, save time, and optimize your development process.

 # User Guide & Installation
-All instruction on how to install and start using ProdcutionMap can be found on our [user guide][UserGuide].
+All instruction on how to install and start using Kaholo can be found on our [user guide][UserGuide].

 # Source
 You can alwasy find our latest source on [GitHub].
 Fork us!